joshualiuxu/qcmi/README.md

 ## Overview

-qcmi calculate the strength of biotic associations and quantify the contributions on microbial diversity.
+qcmi calculates the strength of biotic associations and quantifies the contributions on microbial diversity.

 qcmi provides some convenient verbs to make it easy to process data and results: